-Nearsightedness, farsightedness, and astigmatism are caused when the shape of the cornea is too flat, too round, or irregular.
-When the eyes are processing images, this can result in light being directed in front of or behind the retina, rather than directly on it.
+Nearsightedness, farsightedness and astigmatism happen when the shape of the cornea is too flat, too round or irregular.
+When eyes process images, these defects can result in light being directed in front of or behind the retina, rather than directly on it.

-During LASIK surgery, a flap incision is created in the outer, epithelial, layer of the cornea.
-With the flap open, the surgeon can then reshape the stromal layers of the cornea to achieve the precise shape upon which light can directly reflect off the retina and produce clear vision.
+With the flap open, we’ll use a laser to reshape the stromal layers of your cornea—achieving the precise shape upon which light can directly reflect off the retina and produce clear vision.
+During this process, you’ll hear clicking sounds.
+That’s the sound of the laser doing its work.

 Why Is Corneal Thickness Important?

 Because LASIK surgery requires the creation of a LASIK flap, patients must have a sufficiently thick cornea.
 If the patient does not have enough corneal thickness to support the flap, they are more likely to experience post-surgery complications such as corneal ectasia, a bulging of the cornea that can actually worsen vision.

 Because patient safety is a priority, we do not perform LASIK on patients who have thin or weak corneas.

 Corneal Thickness Guidelines

 After LASIK surgery, the patient should have a minimum of 250 microns of corneal thickness remaining.
 The surgery involves:

 - About 160 microns of tissue for the corneal flap

 - The removal of 12 to 14 microns per diopter of vision corrected